Mobile Phone: 085 105 1792

 - In 2006 I underwent the Accreditation process held by Sign Language Interpreting Service (SLIS) and received an R1 accreditation.

-- I am professionally indemnified with O’Brien Finlay Insurance Associates Limited and have received Garda clearance.
+- I am professionally indemnified with O’Brien Finlay Insurance Associates Limited.

 - I have been involved in delivering modules of interpreter training in CDS (specifically practical placement aspects).
 I am interested in sociolinguistic variation in Deaf communities, especially in Irish Sign Language, and have published work in this field in Deaf Worlds.
 I was involved also in the ‘Signs of Ireland’ project in CDS, looking at variation within ISL.